AndrewHulme/AndrewHulme/README.md

 - 🎓 &nbsp; MEng Mechanical Engineering from University of Bristol | Graduate of Makers Academy Bootcamp
 - 💼 &nbsp; Previous work experience in engineering consultancies as a Mechanical Engineer
 - 👥 &nbsp; Regularly attend React/coding meetups to network and keep up-to-date with recent trends and projects
+- ♥️  &nbsp; Interests in music, travelling, cycling and volunteering
-- 👇 &nbsp; Take a look at my CV and browse some of my projects!
+- 👇 &nbsp; Take a look at my [CV](https://github.com/AndrewHulme/CV) for full tech stack and to browse some of my projects!